gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See [constructor handling](#constructors) above.
 The changes should be backwards compatible.
 Please let us know if you come across a situation where a plugin or task implementation that worked with previous versions of Gradle does not work with Gradle 1.2.

-## Fixed Issues

-The list of issues fixed between 1.1 and 1.2 can be found [here](http://issues.gradle.org/sr/jira.issueviews:searchrequest-printable/temp/SearchRequest.html?jqlQuery=fixVersion+in+%28%221.2-rc-1%22%29+ORDER+BY+priority&tempMax=1000).